Fixed rope routes

 Saillon

-The Via Farinetta leads you through the wild and mysterious Salentze Gorge, where the thermal water of the Saillon Thermal Baths comes from.
-The trail shows you the cultural and natural wealth of Saillon and Leytron.
+The Via Farinetta leads through the wild and mysterious Salentze Gorge, from which the thermal water for the thermal baths in Saillon also originates.
+This via ferrata highlights the cultural and natural wealth of the municipalities of Saillon and Leytron.

 Difficulty